 Why It Works

-- Adding some of the mushroom soaking water to the sauce adds even more flavor.
+- Adding some of the mushroom soaking water to the sauce brings even more flavor.

 - Some of the oil from the canned tuna infuses the sauce with additional flavor as well.